dusty-nv/jetson-inference/docs/detectnet-console-2.md

 For more info about loading/saving sequences of images, see the [Camera Streaming and Multimedia](aux-streaming.md#sequences) page.

-### Processing a Video
+### Processing Video Files

-You can also process a video from disk.
-There are some sample videos from VisionWorks found on your Jetson under `/usr/share/visionworks/sources/data`.
+You can also process videos from disk.
+There are some test videos from VisionWorks found on your Jetson under `/usr/share/visionworks/sources/data`

 ``` bash
 # C++